huang-sh/astk/README.md

 the output of **dsflow**  contain four directories:

-* ref is the directory including AS event reference annotation files;
+* ref is the directory including AS event reference annotation files
-* tpm is the directory including sample TPM files;
+* tpm is the directory including sample TPM files
 * psi is the directory including AS event PSI file
-* dpsi  is the directory including differential splicing result.
+* dpsi  is the directory including differential splicing result
+* sig01 is the directory including result that filter using pval < 0.05 and |PSI| > 0.1

 #### generateEvent